kosletr/BlackJackApp/README.md

  - Double-down

 Notes:
- - Black-Jack wins pay 3 : 2
+ - Black-Jack pays 3 : 2
- - Black-Jack
+ - Black-Jack beats 21
- - Surrender is not possible
+ - Surrender is not allowed
  - Spliting aces is not allowed
  - The maximum bet is limited by the amount of money the player has